AfriSenti: A Twitter Sentiment Analysis Benchmark for African Languages: Data Collection and Processing

 \pgfplotstableread[row sep=\\,col sep=&]{ language & positive & negative & neutral\\ ama & 2103 & 3273 & 4104\\ arq & 851 & 1590 & 582\\ hau & 7329 & 7226 & 7597\\ ibo & 4762 & 4013 & 6940\\ kin & 1402 & 1788 & 1965\\ ary & 3287 & 2874 & 3598\\ pcm & 3652 & 6380 & 524\\ pt-MZ & 1480 & 1633 & 4379\\ swa & 908 & 319 & 1784\\ tso & 601 & 446 & 214\\ twi & 2277 & 1815 & 726\\ yor & 6344 & 3296 & 5487\\ orm & 616 & 850 & 1026\\ tir & 704 & 1185 & 509\\ }\classDist

-As we mainly used heuristics for data collection, the result included tweets in a language that is different from the target one.
+As we mainly used heuristics for data collection, the collected tweets included some in different languages.
 For instance, when collecting tweets using lists of Amharic words, some returned tweets were in Tigrinya, due to Amharic--Tigrinya code-mixing.
-Similarly, we applied an additional manual filtering step in the case of Tunisian, Moroccan, and Modern Standard Arabic tweets that were returned when searching for Algerian Arabic ones due to overlapping terms.
+Similarly, when searching for Algerian Arabic tweets, Tunisian, Moroccan, and Modern Standard Arabic tweets were found due to overlapping terms.
+Hence, we used different techniques for language detection as a post-processing step.